18F/identity-idp/README.md

 #### Setting up and running the app

 1. Make sure you have a working development environment with all the [dependencies](#dependencies) installed.
-On a Mac, the easiest way to set up a development environment is by running our [Laptop] script.
+On OS X, the easiest way to set up a development environment is by running our [Laptop] script.
 The script will install all of this project's dependencies.

 1. Make sure Postgres and Redis are running.

-For example, on OS X:
+  For example, if you've installed the laptop script on OS X, you can start the services like this:

   ```
   $ brew services start redis